 35. Municipal Counselors

 The Supreme Court is the Judiciary to which judges are appointed jointly by the president and vice president.
 Northern Cyprus also has a supreme court.

-The Cyprus National Anthem was chosen on 16th November 1966, by the Council of Ministers, who took the decision that the Greek National Anthem would be adopted as the National Anthem of Cyprus.
+The Cyprus National Anthem was chosen on 16th November 1966, by the Council of Ministers, who decided to adopt the Greek National Anthem as the National Anthem of Cyprus.
 Listen to the National Anthem.

 Read the Cyprus Constitution (in pdf format, may not be compatible with mobile devices).